iaincollins/ardent-api/README.md

 The Ardent API powers [ardent-insight.com](https://ardent-insight.com)

-The API is considered fairly stable and no breaking changes are anticipated, but expect evolution of parameters that can be passed and enrichment of responses.
+The API is considered resonably stable and no breaking changes are anticipated, but expect evolution of parameters that can be passed and enrichment of responses.